Scroll to Top

 6 AM Morning Prayer Rite I in the Chapel

-175th Annivesart Celebration Begins
+175th Anniversary Celebration

-The liturgical color is White.
+The liturgical color is GREEN.

 The Rev. Trevor R. Babb, Rector, Christ Church New BrightonFrom the Rector's Desk